 With over 100 technical presentations and special sessions with invited speakers, there will also be a welcome reception, extension luncheon, horticultural crops breakfast, and more to network with friends and colleagues.
 Both members and nonmembers of FSHS may attend.
 Industry members, growers and students are especially welcome.
 Scholarships for students to attend are also available.
 The Annual Meeting features seminars in applied research on citrus, horticultural and agronomic crops and products.
 New developments and practices by growers, processors, allied industries and others in Florida will be highlighted.
 Programs from the sections will include presentations about:

 Handling and Processing Section: Packaging, storage, quality and sensory evaluations, evaluation of new cultivars, treatments to extend fresh produce shelf life, new processing techniques, new technologies, and more;

 Garden and Landscape Section: Home horticultural practices, development and use of best management practices, characteristics of different plants, landscapes, pests and more;

-Information about the Florida State Horticultural Society, including meeting details, on-line registration and fshs membership dues payment, is at https://fshs.org/meetings.
+Information about the Florida State Horticultural Society, including meeting details, on-line registration and FSHS membership dues payment, is at https://fshs.org/meetings.
 If you need special assistance for the conference, please contact Cami McAvoy at email@example.com or (352) 262-2031.
 Please note the Early Registration Deadline for the Conference is April 15, 2019.

 media contact information